Somaliland-Electrification-Platform/CSV_input_prep_notebook/README.md

 > cd ..\OnSSET-GIS-Extraction
 ```

-In order to be able to run the tool (main.ipynb and funcs.ipynb) you have to install all necessary packages. "full_project.yml" contains all of these and can be easily set up by creating a new virtual environment using:
+In order to be able to run the tool (main.ipynb and funcs.ipynb) you have to install all necessary packages. "somaliland_env.yml" contains all of these and can be easily set up by creating a new virtual environment using:

 ```
-conda env create --name OnSSET_extraction --file full_project.yml
+conda env create --name somaliland_env --file somaliland_env.yml
 ```

 This might take some time.
 When complete, activate the virtual environment using:

 ```
-conda activate OnSSET_extraction
+conda activate somaliland_env
 ```

 With the environment activated, you can now move to the extraction directory and start a "jupyter notebook" session by simply typing:

 ```
-..\OnSSET-GIS-Extraction> jupyter notebook
+..\OnSSET-GIS-Extraction_notebook> jupyter notebook
 ```
 ## Changelog
 **21-Februray-2021**: Original code base published